THE BEST OF THE BEST

-Our faculty consists of world-class doctors and nurses who not only love their jobs, but are highly-skilled, have trained at some of the best universities, medical schools, and teaching hospitals in the world, and are gifted communicators and educators.
+Our faculty consists of world-class doctors, nurses, pharmacists, psychologists, and techs who not only love their jobs, but are highly-skilled, have trained at some of the best universities, medical schools, and teaching hospitals in the world, and are gifted communicators and educators.
 Their desire is to pass on the passion to help and heal to the next generation of doctors.
-(Listed below are the faculty members for Emerge 2018 and/or 2019.)
+Many Sharp Memorial Hospital doctors, nurses, and HCPs work at Emerge, as two Sharp Memorial doctors are Co-Founders of Emerge.
+Our faculty members are listed here in alphabetical order by first name.

 Dr. Andrew Accardi, MD

-Dr. Andrew Eads grew up in El Toro, California.
+Dr. Eads grew up in El Toro, California.
 He received his BS in Chemistry from UC Berkeley where he was an instructor for the Berkeley MCAT review course.
 He received his Masters in Public Health from UCLA.
 He attended the University of California, Irvine School of Medicine where he served on the Admissions Committee from 2007-2011.
 He completed his residency at University of Southern California + Los Angeles County Hospital, graduating as Chief Resident.
 He is well known for his work on the award-winning documentary “Code Black” (http://codeblackmovie.com).
 He and his wife Melissa have two kids and reside in Carlsbad, California.